We have a new bunny

 Derek and Fern

 I’m not sure if Fern actually realises she is a bunny.
-Climbing on the furniture in the house was odd, but she is obviously a bunny who likes adventure, which is why she lives in the garden where its more exciting.
-Now she has started jumping on us.
+Climbing on the furniture in the house was odd, but she is obviously a bunny who likes adventure, which is why she now lives in the garden where things are far more exciting, and tasty.
+Now she has started jumping on us, we really don’t know what to think.
 It is not anything I remember the bunny books we read ever warning us about

 We have two folding garden chairs to sit on and we go out with her twice a day, come rain, snow or shine.
-Obviously our presence is appreciated by Fern as she jumps on our knees and sits there, like its the most natural thing in the world.
+Obviously our presence is appreciated by Fern as she has started jumping up onto our knees and sitting there, like its the most natural thing in the world.
 We were really shocked the first time she jumped up and thought it was a one off, but no. If anything Fern is getting more confident sitting on our knees and climbing up us.
-Sometimes if she jumps up on Derek’s lap she’ll then hope over to me for a bit, before running of and kicking her legs.
+Sometimes if she jumps up on Derek’s lap she’ll then hop over to me for a bit, before running of and kicking her legs and wiggling her ears as she goes.

 Fern's new obsession